tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

 ## **Motivation**

 Performance is a key consideration of successful ML research and production solutions.
-TensorFlow profiler provides a set of good tools to help user better understand the hardware resource consumption(time and memory) of various TensorFlow operations(ops) as well as performance bottlenecks of TensorFlow models.
+TensorFlow profiler provides a set of good tools to help users better understand the hardware resource consumption(time and memory) of various TensorFlow operations(ops) as well as performance bottlenecks of TensorFlow models.
 [PluggableDevice](https://github.com/tensorflow/community/pull/262) provides a mechanism which allows third-party devices to be modularly integrated to current TensorFlow runtime.
 However, current TensorFlow does not provide a stable application binary interface(ABI) for registering a new pluggable device specific profiler in a modular way.
 We propose a C API wrapper of methods in [ProfilerInterface](https://github.com/tensorflow/tensorflow/blob/0a3773ed7b4c1fc60486dddfacbe9a5cbf2b2bdd/tensorflow/core/profiler/lib/profiler_interface.h#L33) as an ABI-stable way to register a custom profiler.
 The pluggable profiler discovery and initialization are transparent to end users.
 As long as the profiler plugin libraries follow the design described in this RFC, it can be plugged to TensorFlow framework and register a new profiler into ProfilerFactory.

 ## **User Benefit**